-Transfer students from a degree programme of the University of Milan or another university, and graduate students will be
+Transfer students from a degree programme of the University of Milan or another university, and graduate students will be waived from the test requirement only if admitted to years subsequent to Year I.

 Applicants who wish to be admitted to years subsequent to year I must submit a specific request for prior assessment of their academic career, in accordance with the procedures and deadlines specified in the call for applications.